 When traveling with kids, this is particularly essential because children’s stomachs tend to be sensitive.
 While Mexico’s tap water is not bad and locals drink it without issue, more often than not, it gives people from other nations who are not used to it a bad tummy ache.

 Therefore, in the weeks leading up to the vacation, get your children into the habit of using bottled water.
 That way, your kids will get used to the bottles and will not forget, once you embark on the trip.
-During the trip, ensure all your kids keep their water bottle with them.
+During the trip, ensure all your kids keep their water bottles with them.

 3. An itinerary is key